microsoft/react-native-macos/docs/GitFlow.md

 ## (D) doing a local commit against a `0.XX-stable` branch

-In some (hopefully) **rare** scenarios, you might have to do an hotfix on the `0.XX-stable` branch - when that happens, consider doing as a separate PR the same fix against `main` branch if necessary.
+In some (hopefully) **rare** scenarios, you might have to do an hotfix on the `0.XX-stable` branch directly - when this happens, consider doing a separate PR the same fix against `main` branch, if necessary.

-There's no automatic syncing between `main` and a `0.XX-stable` branch, and we strongly suggest not doing merges between the two to avoid the problems with the git history and merge conflicts mentioned previously.
+There's no automatic syncing between `main` and a `0.XX-stable` branch, and we strongly suggest not doing merges between stable<->main to avoid the problems with the git history and merge conflicts mentioned previously.